DemonicSavage/mikan/README.md

 This is a command line script.
 It first creates (or updates) a metadata file about the available cards (`items.json`), and then downloads the image files themselves.

 By default, running `mikan` without any arguments will create metadata and then download SIF2 cards.

-Using the `--sif` argument will download SIF cards instead, and `--sifas` and `--stills` will download cards and stills from SIFAS respectively.
+Arguments can be passed to `mikan` to download cards from other games.
+Run `mikan --help` to see what arguments are available.

 ~~Note that for now, you need a `sessionid` cookie for an Idol Story account with beta-testing enabled for SIF2 support.~~ This is no longer the case.